Chromatin accessibility I

 for plotting

 We can do this one of two ways.
-We can do it one-by-one:
+We could do it one-by-one:

 Now, we just have to make a list of tracks to plot and Gviz takes care of the rest.